lizf57/scripts-connect-coders/README.md

 ## [Usage](#table-of-contents)
-1. To deploy this application, open the command line in the root of the project and type `npm run seed` then `cd client` then `npm run dev`.
+1. To deploy this application, open the command line in the root of the project and type `npm run seed` then `cd client` then `npm run develop`.

 ## [License](#table-of-contents)